This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Protective skin film

-- Hydrogen peroxide and saline solution (if ordered by a caregiver)
+- Hydrogen peroxide and saline solution (if ordered by a healthcare provider)

-- Medicine for your skin (if ordered by a caregiver)
+- Medicine for your skin (if ordered by a healthcare provider)

 - Trash bag